Ramzan Kadyrov: Russian invasion of Ukraine

 During the 2022 Russian invasion of Ukraine, Kadyrov was reported to have been taking part in Russian operations outside Kyiv.
-In a video he posted on Telegram, he called on Ukrainian forces to surrender “or you will be finished”.
+In a video he posted on Telegram, he called on Ukrainian forces to surrender "or you will be finished".
 Kremlin spokesperson Dmitry Peskov said the Kremlin had no information about whether Kadyrov was in Ukraine.
 The Telegraph reported that on two occasions when Kadyrov had said he was in Ukraine, he was proven not to be.
-In one instance, he said he was in Mariupol at a petrol station and published a photo, but the pump in the background, Rosneft's Pulsar brand, does not operate in Ukraine.
-On another occasion, Kadyrov posted a video suggested he was meeting troops in Mariupol, but he hosted a Russian official in Grozny on the same day.
+In one instance, he said he was in Mariupol at a petrol station and published a photo, but the brand shown in the background, Rosneft's Pulsar, did not operate in Ukraine.
+On another occasion, Kadyrov posted a video suggesting he was meeting troops in Mariupol, but he hosted a Russian official in Grozny on the same day.

 On 28 March 2022, President Putin promoted Kadyrov to the rank of lieutenant general.

-On 26 May 2022, Kadyrov threatened Poland.
+On 26 May, Kadyrov threatened Poland.
 He was apparently upset by the Polish supply of weapons to Ukraine.

-On 10 September 2022, Kadyrov, upset by the withdrawal of Russian troops in Izium, called for the declaration of martial law and full military mobilization in Russia.
-On 22 September 2022, Kadyrov said that the 2022 Russian mobilization would not be implemented in the Chechen Republic.
+On 10 September, upset by the withdrawal of Russian troops in Izium, he called for the declaration of martial law and full military mobilization in Russia.
+On 22 September, he stated that the 2022 Russian mobilization would not be implemented in the Chechen Republic.

 On 1 October 2022, Kadyrov called on Russia to use low-yield nuclear weapons in Ukraine, in response to Russia losing the important Ukrainian town of Lyman.
 Two days later, he announced he was deploying three underage sons, aged 14, 15, and 16, as child soldiers to the front line in Ukraine, a possible war crime.

-On 5 October 2022, Kadyrov announced that President Putin had promoted him from lieutenant general to the rank of colonel general.
+On 5 October, he announced that President Putin had promoted him from lieutenant general to the rank of colonel general.

-On 5 March 2023, it was reported by Microsoft News that he was in a "serious condition" and that unspecified sources said he was poisoned by the GRU, according to the Kazakh journalist Azamat Martyanov, Kadyrov is terminally unwell and has made several trip to the United Arab Emirates to meet doctors there who are treating him In February a close ally of Kadyrov, General Apti Alaudinov was reportedly poisoned by a letter laced with toxin.